jacobwilliams/pyplot-fortran/README.md

 The way it works is simply to generate a Python script with the plotting code, which is then executed from the command line using the Fortran ```execute_command_line``` function.

+The module requires a modern Fortran compiler (it uses various Fortran 2003/2008 features such as deferred-length strings).
+It should work fine with the latest gfortran and ifort compilers.

 Example
 ---------------

-The following example generates a plot of the sine function.
+The following example generates a plot of the sine function:

 ```Fortran
     program test